- Identify bio-social-ecological factors that influence health, health equity, and social justice at the individual and population levels.

 Learn more by visiting the Health Studies Elective webpage.

-If you are a current Health Studies student, make sure to check in with the Health Studies Academic Advisor to review your worksheet together and discuss your path to graduation.
+If you are a current Health Studies student, make sure to check in with the Health Studies Academic Advisor to review your advising worksheet together.